The Ginyard

 Right next to the Brass Monkey is an incredible mural depicting Angelo Valiante who turned 100 in the month of completion.
 Mr Valiante was one of the first Italians to settle in Stanthorpe and the work pays homage to the Italian community that have made the region what it is today.

-Stanthorpe’s CBD has a mural and street art trail, with brochures of the trail available.
+Stanthorpe has a mural and street art trail, with brochures at the Visitor Information Centre.

-The Banca Ridge Winery and Cellar Door is part of Queensland’s first Wine Tourism Training College.
-Located at the Queensland College of Wine Tourism, in the centre of Queensland’s Granite Belt Wine Region, the Cellar Door is open to the public.
+The Banca Ridge Winery and Cellar Door is located at Varias, in the centre of Queensland’s Granite Belt Wine Region, the Cellar Door is open to the public.

 The Cellar Door provides a commercial education and training context for students of the college and features the award winning Banca Ridge wines made by the students in the teaching winery.